masolimano/maneage/README-hacking.md

      $ git merge template                  # Import all the work into master.
      ```

- - **Adding this project to a fork of your project**: As you and your
+ - **Adding this template to a fork of your project**: As you and your
      colleagues continue your project, it will be necessary to have
      separate forks/clones of it.
 But when you clone your own project on a
      different system, or a colleague clones it to collaborate with you,